 Seal the bag or container and place it in your freezer for storage.

 Summary and conclusion

 Thyme is one of those herbs that can be used for almost any type of cooking.
 You can use it with meat, fish as well as vegetarian cooking.

-Thyme is a perennial and propagating a healthy plant is the start of a long and very fruitful relationship.
+Thyme is a perennial, and propagating a healthy plant can start a long and fruitful relationship.